1N3/Sn1per/README.md

 ## LICENSE:
 This software is free to distribute, modify and use with the condition that credit is provided to the creator (1N3@CrowdShield) and is not for commercial use.

-## LOGO:
-Credit to Sponge Nutter for the original sniper penguin logo.

 ## DONATIONS:
 Donations are welcome.
 This will help fascilitate improved features, frequent updates and better overall support for sniper.